CNET logo Why You Can Trust CNET

 Home equity: You don't have to use a loan from your solar company.
 Financial institutions offer home equity loans and lines of credit (or HELOCs) that are commonly used for home improvement projects.
 These loans can be used for basically any purpose, and they may be a good fit for your solar project.
 Shop around and make sure you're getting the best deal.

-Personal loan: You can also borrow the money through a personal loan.
-The main difference between a personal loan and a home equity loan is that a personal loan is typically unsecured.
-That means your house isn't at risk.
+Personal loan: You can also borrow money through a personal loan.
+The main difference between a personal loan and a home equity loan is that a personal loan is typically unsecured, which means your house isn't at risk.
 The downside is they tend to have shorter terms and higher interest rates than home equity products.

 Installation factors to consider